vincentkerdraon/couch-game-WebRTC/README.md

 ### 20250331 v0.1.0

+Note: This version is not optimized.
+For production, there is room for improvements.

+Note: Latency displayed by the application is the round trip: {Controller → Host → Controller}.
+If the goal is to send movement instructions, only {Controller → Host} is needed.

 | Wi-Fi  | Host         | Controller 1     | Controller 1 Bits/Message | Controller 1 Messages/s | Controller 2     | Controller 2 Bits/Message | Controller 2 Messages/s | Controller 3     | Controller 3 Bits/Message | Controller 3 Messages/s | Observation                                                                 |
 |--------|--------------|------------------|---------------------------|-------------------------|------------------|---------------------------|-------------------------|------------------|---------------------------|-------------------------|--------------------------------------------------------------------------------|
 | 1104   | Fire TV Silk | Phone           | 0                         | 0                       | Computer         | 0                         | 0                       | Computer         | 0                         | 0                       | Square movement fluid.
 Latency around 5ms-20ms.                                 |